 This post may contain affiliate links.
 Please read our disclosure policy.

-stack of four banana waffles topped with fresh sliced bananas and blueberries with syrup served on a white round plate.
+Stack of four banana waffles topped with fresh sliced bananas and blueberries with syrup served on a white round plate.

 Banana bread might be your default when you’ve got over-ripe bananas on hand, but let me introduce you to these banana waffles.
 They’re faster than baking a loaf of bread and they make for a beautiful breakfast.
 Drizzle on some syrup, add some fresh fruit, and you’ll feel like you’re at your favorite breakfast restaurant.